rgildiaz/ITI/pxeboot.md

 This document will walk through the processes I used to set up a PXE server to network boot ShredOS.
 I will cover the server setup in both [Ubuntu Server 20.04.4 LTS](https://releases.ubuntu.com/20.04/) and [SLAX](https://www.slax.org/).
 I have included a section with troubleshooting steps and workarounds that might be useful, and the last section contains information about the equipment I used as well as other notes.

 While I setup the SLAX and Ubuntu servers in slightly different ways, either method should work on either operating system as the packages used are system-independent.
+Both servers use ``tftpd-hpa`` as the TFTP server.
+The Ubuntu instructions use ``isc-dhcp-server`` for a DCHP server, and the SLAX instructions instead use ``dnsmasq``.

 #### Contents:
 - [Ubuntu Server 20.04.4](#ubuntu-server-20044)